-This article shares in-depth details of the Kikuyu traditional wedding process capturing what happens during kuhanda ithigi and more.
+This article shares in-depth details of the Kikuyu traditional marriage process capturing what happens during kuhanda ithigi and more.

-Before we dive into the intricacies of the Kikuyu traditional wedding process, here’s a titbit on our event planning and decor services delivered for a Kuhanda Ithigi ceremony.
+Before we dive into the intricacies of the Kikuyu traditional marriage process, here’s a tidbit on our event planning and decor services delivered for a Kuhanda Ithigi ceremony.

 Plus a short introduction about us.

 The set up had the following elements; Local white high peak tents, gold chiavari seats, jute table linens and fabric drapes to line the walls.

 For the table decor, there were hand-crafted cane chargers adorned with a floral print napkin and a themed floral centre piece.

 To symbolize the ceremony at hand, the themed centrepiece had bottlebrush twiggies as the dominant foliage, flanked by purple chrysanthemum flowers and another shade of yellow alstroemeria flowers to brighten the colour palette.